TaylorD1982/milestone1/README.md

 <h1>The Weavers</h1>

-<p>The Weavers are a five-piece from Edinburgh who formed in 1963.
-They have a loyal following and are also available for private
+<p>The Weavers are a rock group from Edinburgh who formed in 1963.
+They have a small, loyal following but are looking to attract news fans and followers.
+In addition to playing festival and venues, the band can be booked for private functions.</p>
-functions.</p>

-<p>This purpose of this project is to construct a website that has a nice, simple form and is user-friendly whilst providing
+<p>This purpose of this project is to construct a website with an attractive, simle form that reflects the band's sound while being easy and instinctive to navigate.
+The site allows visitors to listen to the band's music, catch up on the latest news.
+The prinicpal function of the site is to attract bookings for private functions such as birthdays and weddings. </p>
-the content required by both existing fans of the band and prospective clients looking to hire the band for a private function.
-It is easy to find details of the latest news, shows and photographs as well as contacting the band directly.</p>

 <p>Whilst the website will be regularly updated, the band has additional content on various Social Media platforms.
 The site therefore
 contains simple to find links to these external sites.</p>